| Pokémon Pokopia | |||

 Pokémon Pokopia Gameplay

-Pokémon Pokopia is a cozy life simulation game featuring Pokémon of different shapes and sizes.
+Pokémon Pokopia is a cozy life-simulation game featuring Pokémon in various shapes and sizes.
 Players control a Ditto, a Pokémon that can transform and imitate the moves of its peers, which uses its powers to build, terraform, farm, and cook on the island.
 Moreover, it can also craft items and furniture to place in the environment or inside a home.

 Creating Habitats